 Shortly after full- and half-year results, presentations are made by the CEO and the Finance Director to significant shareholders, supported by the Company’s financial PR company and brokers.
 Presentations are also made at various investor events which are usually published on the Company’s website.
 Normally, but not always, the Company Chair will attend these presentations so as to appreciate first-hand the concerns or interests that shareholders may have.

 At the Annual General Meetings (‘AGM’) of the Company, shareholders attending are invited to ask questions as part of the formal proceedings and then afterwards on a one-to-one basis in an informal setting.
-If the meeting is ‘virtual’, then shareholders will be asked to submit questions in writing before the meeting.
-Where very similar, these questions will be consolidated and the responses read out at the AGM, and these will be found on the Company’s website.

-Shareholders may contact the Company by calling +44 1869 353830 or emailing investorrelations@hardide.com.
+Shareholders may contact the Company by calling +44 1869 353830 or emailing [email protected].

 The form or manner of the coating is different for each application and the lead time to sales can be several months or years and sometimes very much longer.
 During this period, strong and enduring customer relationships are built and visits to customers are often made by the Technical Director and/or CEO.